 - The Head, Deputy or EVC must give verbal approval before a group leaves. - Only staff judged competent to supervise groups in this environment are approved.
-A current list of approved staff is maintained by the EVC and office. - The concept and Operating Procedure of the 'Extended learning locality' is explained to all new parents when their child joins the school. - There will normally be a minimum of two adults.
-Staff are familiar with the area, including any 'no go areas', and have practiced appropriate management techniques. - Pupils have been trained and have practiced standard techniques for road crossings in a group.
-For primary schools this is easy to do with some simple road markings in the playground with a little practice this can become drilled and slick, as everyone knows what is going to happen. - Where appropriate, pupils are fully briefed on what to do if they become separated from the group.
-This needs a decision and will depend on the area you are in return to school, wait where they are, go to x and ask for help, etc). - All remotely supervised work in the extended learning locality is done in 'buddy' pairs as a minimum. - Pupils' clothing and footwear is checked for appropriateness prior to leaving school. - Staff are aware of any relevant pupil medical information and ensure that any required medication is available. - Staff will deposit in the office a list of all pupils and staff, a proposed route, and an estimated time of return.
-Consider adopting (or adapting) the 'Signing-out sheet' below and in EVOLVE Resources / ECC tab. - A mobile is taken with each group and the office has a note of the number. - Appropriate personal protective equipment is taken when needed (eg gloves, goggles)
+A current list of approved staff is maintained by the EVC and office. - The concept and Operating Procedure of the 'Local Learning Area' is explained to all new parents when their child joins the school. - There will normally be a minimum of two adults.
+Although one adult may be considered if it is a very low risk activity such as sitting and observing in a field and the adult has a working mobile phone with them. - Staff are familiar with the area, including any 'no-go' areas, and have practised appropriate group management techniques. - Pupils have been trained and have practised standard techniques for road crossings in a group. - Where appropriate, pupils are fully briefed on what to do if they become separated from the group. - Pupils' clothing and footwear is checked for appropriateness prior to leaving school. - Staff are aware of any relevant pupil medical information and ensure that any required medication is available. - Staff will either record the activity on EVOLVE (Local Area Visit module). - A mobile is taken with each group and the office has a note of the number. - Appropriate personal protective equipment is taken when needed (eg gloves, facemasks, bag for waste, tissues etc.) - When crossing any fields only public footpaths can be used. - Be aware that we have special permission, from the landowner, to cross the field leading to Forest school at Lords Wood.